-As our optics expertise and manufacture experience of optical lens and board camera lens, we collect S-mount M12 lens, M7 lens and M5 phone lens modules with different focal length, view angle (FOV) and parameters in our online store.
+As our optics expertise and manufacturing experience of optical lens and board camera lens, we collect S-mount M12 lens, M7 lens, and M5 phone lens modules with different focal length, view angle (FOV), and parameters in our online store.

-The lens optical format should match with target image sensor like the left most photo in the Figure3.
-If lens optical format and image size doesn’t match, it also works.
-But when the lens optical format is larger than image sensor, the lens FOV will be reduced; and when the lens optical format is smaller than image size there will be dark areas around the corners and some portion of the sensor area is not useful.
+The lens optical format should match with the target image sensor like the leftmost photo in Figure3.
+If lens optical format and image size don’t match, it also works.
+But when the lens optical format is larger than the image sensor, the lens FOV will be reduced; and when the lens optical format is smaller than the image size there will be dark areas around the corners and some portion of the sensor area is not useful.